Mariamgogaladze/Testimonials-Grid/README.md

 ## demo

-You can try out the live demo of the multi-step form
+You can try out the live demo of the Testimonials grid section here :  https://mariamgogaladze.github.io/Testimonials-Grid/

 # Installation